iCliniq Logo

 Which Population Is Affected by Acute Colonic Pseudo-Obstruction?

-• Ogilvie syndrome or acute colonic pseudo-obstruction can affect both males and females, but the more affected population is males.
+Ogilvie syndrome or acute colonic pseudo-obstruction can affect both males and females, but the most affected population is males.
+It is more common in individuals aged 60 and above, particularly those with underlying health conditions and hospitalized for acute illnesses or surgeries.

 How to Diagnose Acute Colonic Pseudo-Obstruction?